ptoni2000/fatar61/README.md

 Documentation contain some photos and videos of the board, box and cable

 The keyboard is working wery well when connected to minisynt32: https://github.com/grantek/minisynth32

+# NOTE: the actual firmware is on repository fatar61_tinyUSB !!!